SLUVisLab/field-collection-mobile/docs/index.md

 #### Deleting Tasks

-To delete Tasks, enter 'edit mode' by pressing and holding the desired Task button.
-Once in edit mode, press the corresponding delete buttons on the Taks you wish to remove.
+To delete Tasks, enter 'edit mode' by pressing and holding a Task button.
+Once in edit mode, press the corresponding delete buttons on the Task you wish to remove.
 To exit 'edit mode,' simply press and hold again.

 <div style="margin: 20px 0;">
   <img src="assets/delete_tasks.png" alt="Delete Tasks" style="width: 20%;">
 </div>

+#### Deleting Survey Designs
+To delete an entire Survey Design, select 'Manage Surveys' from the Home screen. nter 'edit mode' by pressing and holding a Survey button.
+Once in edit mode, press the corresponding delete buttons on the Survey you wish to remove.
+To exit 'edit mode,' simply press and hold again.

 ### Creating Surveys with Spreadsheets
 Survey designs can be created using .xlsx spreadsheets, allowing you to utilize the powerful features of spreadsheet editors.
 Tools like auto-fill and formulas can simplify the design of large, complex surveys, making them easier to manage and less time-consuming.
 You can find and copy a sample survey spreadsheet in the correct format here: [Sample Survey Spreadsheet](https://docs.google.com/spreadsheets/d/1US6NnQ0d1DGMfthzxKN5v8mVlgnrY3Fn/edit?usp=sharing&ouid=104744292422451722330&rtpof=true&sd=true)